 - 1. To be eligible to enter the Humboldt County Science Fair, ALL students must fill out a Research Approval Form for their project.
 Any student wishing to do projects involving humans, human tissue, animals, or hazardous substances are required to complete the approval process outlined in these rules prior to beginning any work. - 2.
-All Projects must have Approval forms filled out and stapled to the front page of the logbook.
+All Projects must have Approval forms filled out and uploaded on the zFairs site.
 Do not fax to HCOE!
 (Points will be deducted if not found in logbook.) - 3.
-6th 12th grades require original abstract placed in the front of the logbook (do not fax to HCOE).
+6th 12th grades require original abstract placed in the front of the digital logbook (do not fax to HCOE).